 Dropbox auth provider

 At this time, Arcade does not offer a default Dropbox Auth Provider.
-To use Dropbox auth, you must create a custom Auth Provider with your own Dropbox OAuth 2.0 credentials.
+To use Dropbox auth, you must create a custom Auth Provider with your own Dropbox OAuth 2.0 credentials as described below.

 The Dropbox auth provider enables tools and agents to call the Dropbox API on behalf of a user.
 Behind the scenes, the Arcade Engine and the Dropbox auth provider seamlessly manage Dropbox OAuth 2.0 authorization for your users.